Aruba Travel Guide

 Aruba has branded itself “One Happy Island”.
 The island lies just north of the coast of Venezuela, and is one of the three ‘ABC’ islands (Aruba, Bonaire & Curaçao), which are all former Dutch colonies and are now part of the Dutch Caribbean.

 The year-round temperature is almost constant at about 27°C with little rainfall.
-Aruba lies outside the Caribbean hurricane belt.
+Aruba lies outside the Caribbean hurricane belt, making it the perfect playground for the sun-worshipping tourist.

 The port is able to accommodate three mega cruise ships at a time.
 This delivers up to 15,000 day-tripping tourists into the city of 35,000.
 Not surprisingly the main activities in the city are duty free shopping.